 Skip to content

-Listen for Resamania events occurring on your clientTokens/clubs at your webhook endpoint so your integration can automatically trigger the appropriate reactions.
+Listen to Resamania events occurring on your clientTokens/clubs through your webhook endpoint so that your integration can automatically trigger the appropriate reactions.

 Why use webhooks?

-When building Resamania integrations, you might want your applications to receive events as they happen on the clientTokens/clubs you operate on, so your back-end systems can execute actions accordingly.
+When building Resamania integrations, you may want your applications to receive events as they occur on the clientTokens/clubs you operate on, so that your back-end systems can take action accordingly.

-Receiving webhook events is especially useful when you need to be notified of changes to entity states without having to poll the Resamania API regularly.
+Receiving webhook events is especially useful when you need to be informed of entity state changes without having to poll the Resamania API regularly.

-To enable webhook events, contact support or the API team and provide the URL where you want to receive events.
+To enable webhook events, contact support or the API team and provide the URL on which you want to receive the events.

-Only one URL can be configured.
-This URL will receive all events.
+Only one URL can be configured, and it will receive all events.

-If you use our API across multiple environments (prod, sandbox, overseas, ...), the webhook call does not indicate which environment the event comes from.
-You must therefore provide a separate URL for each environment to differentiate them.
+If you use our API across multiple environments (prod, sandbox, overseas territories, etc.), webhook calls do not indicate which environment the event comes from.
+You must therefore provide one URL per environment in order to distinguish them.

 Event overview

-All events have the same JSON representation.
-It is sent in the body of the request, itself sent via HTTP POST.
+All events share the same JSON representation.
+It is sent in the request body, using the HTTP POST method.

 It contains 2 properties:

-1. event which is the name of the event that occurred (string)
+1. event: the name of the event that occurred (string)

-2. data which is an object containing 2 pieces of information
+2. data: an object containing 2 pieces of information

-2. The {object}Id, the name of which depends on the entity involved.
-The value is the identifier of that object.
+2. The {object}Id, whose name depends on the entity concerned; its value is the identifier of that object

 Example event payload

-The following event indicates that a booking was made.
+The following event indicates that a booking has been made.

 json5